facethesouth/require/docs/index.md

-# Brief Introduction
+# Introduction

-`rquire` (pronounced the same as `require`) board is a compact and low-cost arm/linux board designed for wireless and headless iot applications.
+`rquire` (pronounced the same as `require`) board is a compact and low-cost arm/linux board designed for wireless (and headless) iot applications.

-`rquire` is based on Rockchip RK3308 platform, equipped with
+`rquire` is built on Rockchip RK3308 platform, equipped with:

 + a quad-core cortex A35 processor
 + 256MB or 512MB DDR3 ram